 CA P.O.S.T. certified and experienced Field Training Officer.

 Have excellent supervisory and administrative skills, including knowledge of labor law, civil and other liability issues, organizational behavior, motivation, evaluation and disciplinary action.

 To apply for this position please select the link below:

-Review of applications will begin on November 7, 2016; position will remain open until filled.
-The online application should be completed in detail.
+Review of applications will begin on Friday, November 18, 2016; position will remain open until filled.
+The on-line application should be completed in detail.
 COMPLETION OF THE ONLINE APPLICATION IS REQUIRED FOR CONSIDERATION, A RESUME ALONE WILL NOT SUFFICE.

 Applicants with disabilities requiring special attention may call (619) 594-7099.

 SDSU employees are required to sign an Oath of Allegiance.